amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 48 - Both buttons are calling for an image to be shown at the previous or next index when clicked*
+*Snippet 48 - Both buttons when clicked are calling `get_image_at_index` of the `backend` property which we have set to our python `back_end` object,they pass to it an index lower or higher than the current index*

-Methods QML calls are called slots.
+Methods QML calls, are called slots.

-Lets create the get_image_at_index slot
+So now lets create the `get_image_at_index` slot

 > func.py
 >